acn-sbuad/avanade-workshop/README.md

 **Question**

 Which text string will appear in the console and which text string will appear in the browser?
 Not quite sure?
-Go on to the next step to find ou!
+Go on to the next step to find out!

 ### Run the template project